fkarg/fkarg.github.io/drafts/longtermplans.md

 to the hardware store again.
 Knowing these kind of things at the right time saves a lot of energy and effort.

+Everything requiring more than two next actions to get it done is a project.
+Goals and milestones are necessarily projects, but you might work on projects that are not part of your primary goals as well.
+Organizing a birthday party is unlikely part of your goals, but nonetheless something you might have committed to doing.

 {: .box-note}
 For each of your milestones, find three _next actions_ you could work on _right